Tōshō Daimos: Daimobic Base

 The pilot of Daimos and the hero of the series, he was raised by Izumi after his father's departure to space.
 After meeting and falling in love with Erika, he fights for the day when the war will end and they will be reunited, with his strong will of survival motivating him to be victorious.
 He is a karate black belt and champion which helps battling the monsters.
 When he was 14 years old, he suffered a terrible accident, but managed to finish his rehabilitation successfully.
 He was very shy to start the mission in Episode 1.
+He is known as "Richard Hartford" in the Philippines.

 Kazuya's friend with a dark brown Afro style hair, and the main pilot of the jet fighter Galva FX-II.
 Apart from being an ace fighter pilot, he is also a skilled swordsman who takes the war with the Baams very seriously.
+He is known as "Edward Kramer" in the Philippines.

 The granddaughter of Shinichirou Izumi, an excellent marks woman and sometimes co-pilot of Galva FX-II.
 She has a crush on Kazuya, and initially resents Erika.
 She leaves the group for some time after committing a big mistake that almost costs her her life, and returns with a more serious attitude.
+She is known as "Joanna" in the Philippines.

 The current leader and operator of the Daimobic.
 After the death of Doctor Ryuuzaki, he takes over the operations of the base and taught Kazuya in the art of Karate.
+He is known as "Professor Yurgen" in the Philippines.

-The ever-cheerful support robot at Daimobic.
-A useful assistant to Doctor Izumi, but sometimes bumbling, wise-cracking and always harassed by Nana's nanny Okane.
+The ever-cheerful support robot at Daimobic, Kairo is useful assistant to Doctor Izumi, but sometimes bumbling, wise-cracking and always harassed by Nana's nanny Okane.
+He is known as "Wilbur" in the Philippines.

 The Daimobic's caretaker and also the personal caretaker of Nana.
+She is known as "Bertha" in the Philippines.